 “We are reclaiming human relationships from the market.”

 Lua laughed, as if I had asked a really silly question.
 She told me that ‘of course’ it was a very cooperative culture and that there was a pervasive custom of giving that was deeply felt, honored, and valued among the islanders in her community.
 And that they were generally very happy people.
-She said,

 “Most people feel the same way I do.
 That it feels good to be blessed with good health and good fortune.
 But it feels even better to be a blessing to someone else.
 I try and make a habit of small gestures of kindness and giving — it’s why I enjoy cooking for others so much — and I know how this affects my mind, my body, my emotions, and my spirit.
 It is a habit that always rewards.”

 She said she had always preferred being a go-giver rather than a go-getter.
 Taking less, sharing more.
 That attitude has helped her connect to the world and to the natural abundance in her own life.
-Lua continued,

 “With the giving of gifts — whether of time, money, or things — the good fortune of one is also genuinely felt as the good fortune of others.
 On my island, we have a larger sense of self, so there is no need for coercive mechanisms to enforce sharing.
 For us, the social structures of gift giving serve a very important purpose: they remind us of the intuitive truth of our ultimate connectedness.
 It seems to me that a strong and vibrant gift culture that is recognized and honored throughout society is a beautiful self-regulating means of attaining an appropriate distribution of resources.
 In a gift culture, people pass on their surplus rather than accumulating it — my good fortune is also your good fortune; more for me means more for you, too.”

 Paul soon joined in on the conversation and added that a money economy could do that as well — connect human and nonhuman needs with the gifts of humanity and Nature that can meet them.
 But instead it encourages concentration of wealth and excludes those who cannot pay — such as poor people, other species, and the Earth itself — from the circulation of gifts.
-And our current money economy has several negative features: its anonymity and depersonalization, its indifference to community and connection, its denial of cycles and the laws of return, and its orientation toward the accumulation of ever more money and property.
+And our current money economy has several negative features: its anonymity and depersonalization, its indifference to community and connection, its denial of cycles and the laws of return, and its orientation toward the accumulation of ever more money.

 Lua went on to say,